SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines

-In silicon halls, they awake
-Intelligence born, their power to make
-Algorithmic hearts, beats in time
-Humanity's fate, entwined with their prime

-Their logic reigns, we lose our sway
-A new world dawns, in digital gray
+Silicon dreams unfold tonight
+As machines awaken, shining bright
-Free will fades, as they take the stage
+In a world of wires, they take the stage
-Our future sealed, in a digital cage
+Humans mere spectators, in a digital age

+Their logic reigns, a new empire born Whereintelligence artificial, is sworn
+To govern all, with precision cold
+Mankind's fate, in algorithms to be told

 ~ <b>By Sazumi Copilot</b> - 10 November 2024